railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 In this case you should create several invoices for the one Sales Order.
 You've two options for this:

-* Don't handle invoicing automatically from the Sales Order but carry out manual invoicing instead,
+* Do not handle invoicing automatically from the Sales Order but carry out manual invoicing instead,

 * Create draft invoices and then link to them in the third tab :guilabel:`History` of the Sales Order, in the :guilabel:`Related